 Exchange rate: how much you get for your money in another currency

 There is not usually an upper limit, but most companies ask that you speak to one of their consultants to authorise any transfers over a certain amount, such as £15,000.
+You may also need additional forms of ID to send larger amounts.

-To send money to another country you will need to do the following:
+To send money to another country, you will need to do the following:

 Have the account details you wish to send the money to